IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: IGL-Bench: Imbalanced Graph Learning Benchmark

 \subsection{Research Questions}

 We systematically design the \modelname~to comprehensively evaluate the existing IGL algorithms and inspire future research.
 In particular, we aim to investigate the following research questions.

-\textbf{\underline{RQ1}: How much progress has been made by the existing IGL algorithms?}
+\textbf{{RQ1:} How much progress has been made by the existing IGL algorithms?}

 \textbf{Motivation and Experiment Design.} Existing IGL algorithms are conducted under inconsistent imbalance settings, making it unfair to compare the task performance.
 Given the fair data and experiment environment by \modelname, \textbf{RQ1} aims to gain a deeper understanding of the strengths and weaknesses of IGL algorithms and identify directions that offer avenues for prospective improvements.
 To achieve this, we conduct node and graph classifications, where the train/val/test split satisfies the consistent ratio of 1:1:8.
-We facilitate dataset imbalance with the imbalance ratio $\rho$ follows definitions in Figure~\ref{fig:scope} (Details in Appendix~\ref{app:imb_ratio}).
-Results are reported with the metric of Accuracy (Acc.), Balanced Accuracy (bAcc.), Macro-F1 (M-F1), and AUC-ROC over 10 runs.
+We facilitate dataset imbalance with the imbalance ratio $\rho$ follows definitions in Tabel~\ref{tab:imb_definition}, providing a fair comparison under the same imbalance degree.
+To perform an unbiased evaluation, we summarize all the metrics used in the original papers of the algorithms (Table~\ref{tab:metric_summary}) and report results with Accuracy (Acc.), Balanced Accuracy (bAcc.), Macro-F1 (M-F1), and AUC-ROC.
+The consensus and focus for each metric are analyzed in Appendix~\ref{sec:metrics}.

-\textbf{\underline{RQ2}: How effective are the IGL algorithms generalizing to the changing imbalance ratio?}
+\textbf{{RQ2:} How effective are the IGL algorithms generalizing to the changing imbalance ratio?}

 \textbf{Motivation and Experiment Design.} Since \textbf{RQ1} has already investigated the performance of IGL algorithms on datasets of certain fixed imbalance ratios, \textbf{RQ2} further explores the robustness of IGL algorithms as the degree of imbalance varies by quantitatively controlling the imbalance ratio of each dataset to study the diverse capabilities of IGL algorithms.
 To achieve this, we quantitatively set the imbalance ratio to exhibit a staggered distribution of imbalance levels from (relatively) balanced to extremely imbalanced under the predefined splitting constraints.